UK Food Surveillance system

 The UK Food Surveillance system (UKFSS) is a national database for central storage of analytical results from feed and food samples taken by enforcement authorities (local authorities and port health authorities) as part of their official controls.

-Information about the sample and the results of analysis are entered onto the system, and then validated, using the data entry tool.
+Information about each sample and the results of analysis are entered onto the system, and then validated, using the data entry tool.

 The database is password protected and can be accessed by enforcement authorities and laboratories to search for anonymised local, regional, and national datasets, and identify trends and areas of non-compliance that can help develop sampling plans.

-An introduction to UKFSS through an e-learning tool available on the database.
+An introduction to UKFSS is available through an e-learning tool on the database.
 This guides enforcement authorities through getting started, setting up, keeping things up to date, creating a sample, avoiding double entry, sending samples to the lab, downloading results, printing labels, and printing reports.

 FSA-funded training is also available to UK feed and food law enforcement officers.
-Dates will be advertised when they become available at www.abcfoodsafety.co.uk/news/fsa-ukfss-training.
+More information about the course and current dates can be found via the 'External sites' link on this page.

-For information about accessing the database or for technical support contact the UKFSS Service Desk: IT.email@example.com
+For information about accessing the database and technical support, contact the UKFSS Service Desk by emailing CSIS.firstname.lastname@example.org or phoning 020 7276 8282.

-For general information about the UKFSS Programme and its use please email: firstname.lastname@example.org
+For general information about the UKFSS Programme, please email email@example.com or contact the relevant delivery team person:

 UKFSS in Wales